Children's outdoor party ideas

 If they can’t go over it, they’ll have to go under or through it… Build an obstacle course that is as big and challenging as your outdoor space allows.
 Obstacle course ideas include a paddling pool to splash through (go here for our fab selection), a garden table to crawl under, and a trampoline to bounce on Put a dressing up box halfway round, so the children can put on a silly outfit as they go, and why not add an ‘egg and spoon’ element, with the kids having to negotiate an obstacle without dropping their egg?
 However you build your course, make sure it is completely safe and age appropriate, and that an adult is on hand to supervise at all times.

 Make a den the focal point of the party, with the kids all mucking in to build a fabulous one.
 Use garden furniture for the main structure, with blankets for roofs, attached with bulldog clips, clothes pegs and plastic bands.
-If you’d prefer a no-hassle den that you can set one up before the hordes descend, get a tee-pee or two, or one of our cool den kits (coming soon!).
+If you’d prefer a no-hassle den that you can set one up before the hordes descend, get a tee-pee or two.
 They’ll be a real hit at the party, and your kids will love playing in them throughout the summer.

 Top: tip: Whether you go tee-pee/den kit or homemade, decorate the den with balloons, lights and garlands, and get the kids to make signs or bunting to hang on them.